kettleby/fd-queue/README.md

 by its terms.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Luther by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in FD Queue by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [code-of-conduct]: CODE_OF_CONDUCT.md